FAQs

 - Exact Sciences estimate based on historical patient billing.
 Rate of coverage varies by state and region.
 95% of patients aged 45-49 pay no out-of-pocket costs.
 Exceptions for coverage may apply; only your patients’ insurers can confirm how the Cologuard test would be covered.1

-- Data on file.
+- Data on file for coverage.
+Market Access.
+2024.
 Exact Sciences Corporation.
 Madison, WI.

 Patients can contact the Customer Care Center 24/7 at 1-844-870-8870, or via chat on the patient site, with any questions regarding the cost and coverage for the Cologuard test.